anuragbhattacharjee/reddit-analysis/README.md

 - "comment_karma"   : The comment karma for the Redditor.
 - "is_gold"         : Number of contributors in each subreddits with Premium status.

+### Procedure

+I have chosen pushshift for scraping reddit data with given date.
+As reddit has stopped supporting datebased searching I had to develop a technique to scrape data for exactly certain period.

+I have scraped details data while iterating through the 100 of data that I got from pushshit in each batch.
+Pushshift sends 100 data at a time and has some limit of requesting their API.

+So to give a aleep time, I have scraped details of the submission and the author meanwhile and saved them in CSV.
+This also gave me the opportunity to find out the date of the last post.

 ### Notable libraries used for accomplishment

-- pushshift : for scraping reddit data for a certain time
+- pushshift : for scraping reddit data for a certain time period.
-- praw      : for reddit submission and author details data
+- praw      : for reddit submission and author details data.
-- pandas    : for reading csv data and data analysis
+- pandas    : for reading csv data and data analysis.
-- jupyter   : for showing data analysis
+- jupyter   : for showing data analysis.
-- matplotlib: for plotting data
+- matplotlib: for plotting data.